Madhurya2303/Movie-Recommender-System/README.md

 - **Scikit-learn**: For machine learning algorithms.
 - **NLTK**: For natural language processing.
 - **Pickle**: For saving and loading pre-processed data.

-## License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/Madhurya2303/Movie-Recommender-System/blob/main/LICENSE) file for details.

 ##  Acknowledgements
 - **The Movie Database (TMDb)**: For providing the movie dataset.